– Steamboat Champlain II: Open

 The Vermont Underwater Historic Preserve is operated by the Vermont Division of Historic Preservation and managed by Lake Champlain Maritime Museum on their behalf.

-The Lake Champlain Underwater Historic Preserve provides public access for divers to some of the Lake’s historic shipwrecks.
+The Lake Champlain Underwater Historic Preserve provides public access for divers to some of the lake’s historic shipwrecks from May to October each year.
 The system is designed to protect these irreplaceable historic resources both from anchor damage and artifact collecting.
 With the continued cooperation of the recreational diving community these wrecks will be available for generations of divers to enjoy.